Rochester Event Staffing

 gavel Regional Compliance

 New York minimum wage is $16.50/hr.
 Market-competitive Rochester, New York Event Staffing event labor rates: $30–$48/hr.
-Platform enforces W-2 compliance for all Rochester, New York Event Staffing events; mandatory workers' comp and COI included in every Rochester bill rate.
+TempGuru enforces W-2 compliance for all Rochester, New York Event Staffing events; mandatory workers' comp and COI included in every Rochester bill rate.

 event Seasonal Demand